ModelEarth/data-pipeline/timelines/observable/README.md

 So you can't view the subfolders at:
 [localhost:8887/observable/dist](http://localhost:8887/observable/dist/)

-And the image and .js also don't display here with GitHub Pages at either of these: https://model.earth/observable/dist/ https://model.earth/observable-dist/
+And the image and .js files return 404 with GitHub Pages at either of these: https://model.earth/observable/dist/ https://model.earth/observable-dist/

-Only works with the npx http-server command above
+Only works with the npx http-server command above.
 This works when running the cmd in the parent, so this is not a level issue. http://192.168.1.210:8082/dist/

+To publish to Observable (You must be logged in to Observable to deploy.)

+	yarn deploy

+Trying to use GitHub Desktop instead.
 If you are hosting on GitHub, remember to turn on Github Pages.

-To publish to Observable (Haven't done this yet.
-Used GitHub Desktop instead.):

-	yarn deploy

-THE BIG QUESTION - How do we deploy the files to GitHub Pages?
+THE BIG QUESTION - How do we view unbroken static dist files using GitHub Pages?

 How do we toggle deploy between self-hosting and deploying to Observable?